-A) Realizing Douglas’ mortal fear for water,the instructor devised a novel way of helping him.
+A) Realizing Douglas’ deep water phobia, the instructor devised a novel way of helping him.
 He attached the rope to the belt worn by Douglas which went through a pulley that ran on an over-head cable.
 Holding the end of the rope in his hand, he mad Douglas go back and forth in the pool without any acute sense of fear.
-Next he taught him breathing technique and different swimming styles.
+When he felt exhausted, to help him cope up, the instructor taught him various breathing techniques and different swimming styles.

 A) Although Douglas was now trained, he still feared water when he was alone in the pool.
-His old terror would return, but he used to suppress it and do another length of the pool.
-But he wanted more confidence, so, he went to Lake Went-worth in New Hampshire, dived off a dock at Triggs Island and swam two miles across the lake, went to Meade Glacier, dived into Warm Lake and swam across to the other shore and back.
+Douglas was seized by old memories, but he used to suppress it and do another length of the pool.
+But he wanted more confidence, so, he went to Lake Went-worth in New Hampshire, dived off a dock at Triggs Island and swam two miles across the lake, went to Meade Glacier, dived into Warm Lake and swam across the lake measuring two miles to Stamp Act Island.
 And by this, he made sure that he had conquered over his old terror of water.

 UNDERSTANDING THE TEXT

 Q. 1.
 How does Douglas make clear to the reader the sense of panic that gripped him as he almost drowned?
 Describe the details that have made the description vivid.

 A) The author in her theme of Deep Water, has given very detailed account of Douglas’ feelings and trials from getting drowned by using many literary devices.
 For example, ‘Those nine feet were more like ninety’ (exaggeration), ‘My lungs were ready to burst.’(exaggeration), ‘I came up slowly, I opened my eyes and saw nothing but water…..
 I grew panicky’ (visuals), ‘I was suffocating.
 I tried to yell, but no sound came out!’.